How Contract Management Software Automates Processes.

 Real-time reporting is key to allow managers to make decisions under tight deadlines and prevent contract fraud.
 According to its latest study, the Association of Certified Fraud Examiners (ACFE) estimates that the typical organization loses 5% of revenues each year to fraud.
 The typical organization takes a median of 18 months to identify an instance of fraud since it first started.
 By automating reporting through contract management software, enterprises can accelerate detection of fraud in contract management processes.
 To maximize risk management, an enterprise should follow the six guidelines to detect accounting fraud in contract management from the ACFE.

 Through a paperless contract management system, an enterprise can expedite contract creation and authoring.
 Instead of having sales staff or managers have to wait to get back to the office to get started drafting a contract, they can get to work right away from anywhere with an Internet connection through a cloud-based or VPN-based contract management system.

 When it comes to contract authoring, best-in-class practitioners in contract management have an overwhelming advantage over their competition.
 While only 27% of all others have automated contract creation and authoring, 77% of best-in-class enterprises have automated contract creation and authoring, according to the same report from the Aberdeen Group.
 Lack of automation of authoring process is an important factor why companies have less spend under management.

-A contract management system allows a company to automate several process, including, contract creation, report development, workflow approval, execution, and library maintenance.
+A contract management system allows a company to automate several process, including, contract creation, report and dashboard development, workflow approval, execution, and library maintenance.
 Through the automation of these processes, best-in-class contract management practitioners can achieve average anuual savings of 12.8%.